BOARD OF DIRECTORS

 We seek to fulfill our mission through the following:

-1. Offer programs for competitive, recruitment & development, and keiki (children) paddlers.
+1. Offer programs for adult paddlers specializing in Long and Short course races/workouts and keiki (children) paddlers.

 2. Continue and seek to expand club participation in outreach activities to the surrounding community through interaction with other organizations primarily through the medium of outrigger canoeing.